esentri/domainlifecycles/readme_validation.md

-## NitroX Domain Lifecycles validation
+## Domain Lifecycles validation

 Many frameworks are based on the idea that the validation of objects always takes place at certain phase transitions, e.g. before these objects are stored (that means somehow in the persistence layer).
-There is nothing wrong with this in principle, but NitroX DLC focuses on a strong compliance with the business rules within the domain (in the domain core).
+There is nothing wrong with this in principle, but DLC focuses on a strong compliance with the business rules within the domain (in the domain core).

 The goal here is, that all DomainObjects follow the business rules associated with the domain or bounded context at all times.